 Take a ferry from the mainland to start your off the beaten path vacation in North Stradbroke Island.
 Camp along the beach or rent a house while you explore the darling fishing towns, lounge on vast beaches, take in the sunrise and sunset, and maybe even see a koala.

 9. Sheki, Azerbaijan

 This small city offers tourists willing to travel beyond Azerbaijan’s larger destinations beautiful architecture, comfortable accommodations and friendly locals.
 The biggest draw here is the stunning Sheki Khans’ summer palace, which is home to intricate architecture and a textile museum.
 The local food is also more traditional and delicious in Sheki than in bigger cities.

 10. Wrangell-St. Elias National Park, United States

-The largest national park in the US, Wrangell-St. Elias offers travelers willing to journey across Alaska mountain vistas and glacier hikes.
-Because of the sheer size of the park, tourists often stick to just one area, some of which are only accessible by plane or boat.
-Small mountainside towns, glaciers the size of states, active volcanoes and millions of birds, moose, bears, sheep and other animals greet visitors.
+The largest national park in the US, Wrangell-St. Elias offers travelers willing to make the journey access to remote Alaska mountain vistas and glacier hikes.
+But because of the sheer size of the park, tourists often stick to just one area, some of which are only accessible by plane or boat.
+Small mountainside towns, glaciers the size of states, active volcanoes and millions of animal residents like birds, moose and bears grace this secluded natural escape.